Garee/glasgow-litter/README.md

 ![Glasgow's Litter](./images/glasgow-litter.png)

-## Objective
+## Objectives

-Identify the relationship, if any, between an area of Glasgow's deprivation and the amount of litter present on its streets.
+1. Identify the relationships between the key indicators of deprivation in areas of Glasgow City and the amount of litter on its streets.
+2. Discover if an automated approach to counting litter on a city scale could be achieved using deep learning object detection methods.

 ## Data